 Members of the Minnesota Council on Foundations are embarking together in a new effort to create a level playing field for LGBTQ grant seekers – called the Better OUTcomes Initiative.
 This Minnesota-based effort will bond our communities together and strengthen opportunity and access for all.

-Currently, this multi-year effort is being generously supported by the Minnesota Council on Foundations, PFund Foundation, Greater Twin Cities United Way, the Blandin Foundation, Otto Bremer Trust and the St. Paul Foundation.
+Currently, this multi-year effort is being generously supported by the Minnesota Council on Foundations, PFund Foundation, Greater Twin Cities United Way, the Blandin Foundation, Otto Bremer Trust, The St. Paul Foundation, and Women's Foundation of Minnesota.

 Additionally, the goals and work of the Better OUTcomes Initiative are endorsed by: Minnesota’s LGBTQ Funders Working Group – coordinated by MCF, chaired by PFund Foundation, Native Americans in Philanthropy, ABFE, Trans Justice Funding Project, Third Wave Fund.